-Information Technology is not seen as a separate area of the curriculum, but as a tool for accessing learning across every area of the curriculum and the specific skills of ICT will be taught through all other curriculum areas.
-Key skills ICT deals with the application of ICT to specific purposes.
+Information Technology is not seen as a separate area of the curriculum, but as a tool for accessing learning across every area of the curriculum and the specific skills of IT will be taught through all other curriculum areas and specifically through Computing.
+Key skills deal with the application of IT to specific purposes.
 It is not just about using software packages or using operating systems, neither is it concerned only with keyboarding skills and student's ability to copy-type or follow instructions.
-Rather, key skills ICT is about how students use their knowledge about ICT to find, develop and present information, whether it be text, image or numbers, or all of these in an integrated task.
+Rather, key skills is about how students use their knowledge about IT to find, develop and present information, whether it is text, image or numbers, or all of these in an integrated task.

-Information technology includes the ability to use a range of information sources and ICT tools to find, analyse, interpret, evaluate and present information for a range of purposes across the curriculum.
+Computing includes the ability to use a range of information sources and IT tools to find, analyse, interpret, evaluate and present information for a range of purposes across the curriculum.